 Setting up a new WICED board support package

 The WICED SDK has files that make it easier to work with the peripherals on a given kit.
-In our case, the kit we are using is called “BCM94343W_AVN”.
-Each board is supported by a folder in the SDK Workspace folder.
-The folder for our kit is not installed by default in the SDK so we need to copy the platform folder into the SDK Workspace.
-The folder for this board is named “BCM94343W_AVN” and is provided with the class materials.
+In our case, we are using a baseboard kit along with an analog front end shield which contains a PSoC analog co-processor chip.
+In order to make it easier to interface with the shield, a set of platform files has been created.
+Since this is not installed by default in the SDK we need to copy the platform folder into the SDK Workspace.
+The folder for this kit/shield combination is named “BCM943970AEVAL1F_WW101” and is provided with the class materials.
 Copy the entire folder from the class materials into the “platforms” directory in the SDK Workspace.
-The contents of BCM94343W_AVN is:
+The contents of BCM943970AEVAL1F_WW101 is:

 Two key files here are platform.c and platform.h.
-The platform.h file contains #define and type definitions used to set up and access the various kit peripherals.
-For example, the kit board contains two LEDs and a button.
-These are identified in platform.h using the names WICED_LED1, WICED_LED2, and WICED_BUTTON1.
+The platform.h file contains #define and type definitions used to set up and access the various kit and shield peripherals.
+For example, the shield contains two LEDs and two mechanical buttons.
+These are identified in platform.h using the names WICED_SH_LED0, WICED_SH_LED1, WICED_SH_MB0, and WICED_SH_MB1.

 The platform.c file contains several constant arrays and structures that are used to configure the peripherals.
 This file also contains the functions used to initialize and control the peripherals.
-For example, the pins LEDs are initialized as outputs and the button as an input with a resistive pullup for the button.
+For example, the LED pins are initialized as outputs and the button pins are initialized as inputs with a resistive pullup.

 In platform.h you will also find a list of all of the valid peripherals.
-For example, the 4 ADC channels for this kit are:
+For example, there are 6 PWMs::

-The pins used for each ADC channel can be found in platform.c:
+The pins used for each PWM can be found in platform.c:

-Note that the ADC names must be used in the ADC API function calls.
-That is, you must use WICED_ADC_1 to use ADC channel 1.
-You cannot use WICED_GPIO_2 in the ADC API function calls.
+Note that the PWM names must be used in the ADC API function calls.
+That is, you must use WICED_PWM_1 to use PWM 1.
+You cannot use PIN_GPIO_0 in the PWM API function calls.

 If you develop your own hardware, it is best to add a new folder to the SDK Workspace platform folder with the appropriate files for your hardware.
 It is usually easiest to copy an existing platform and modify it as necessary for any different hardware connections.